taiti-she/SCHOOL-FINANCIAL-ANALYSIS-REPORT/README.md

 The goal of this project was to simulate a real-world business intelligence workflow by transforming raw school financial data into actionable insights and interactive dashboards.

+Data Privacy Notice: All student names and identifying information were anonymized before publication.
+The analysis and visualizations are based on anonymized records to protect student privacy while preserving analytical value.

 ## Business Problem
 The school needed to understand:
 Whether it is financially sustainable.